Command line

 If you want to install the binaries outside of the home directory then you can

-to install Terraform binaries to a non-standard
+provide the -i or --install to install Terraform binaries to a non-standard

 path.
 Useful if you want to install versions of Terraform that can be shared